auth0/auth0-mcp-server/README.md

 # Run the server with all tools enabled
 npx @auth0/auth0-mcp-server run --tools '*'
 ```

+> [!IMPORTANT]
+> When both `--read-only` and `--tools` flags are used together, the `--read-only` flag takes priority for security.
+This means even if your `--tools` pattern matches non-read-only tools, only read-only operations will be available.
+This ensures you can rely on the `--read-only` flag as a security guardrail.

 This approach offers several important benefits: